 Rhododendron trees in Auburn, WA

 Regardless of the season, you will want to keep your belongings safe from the effects of this climate.
 Whether you own a boat or a car, you’re better off putting them in storage to prevent any damage related to exposure to the elements.
-Moreover, seasonal décor and clothing can sit comfortably in a climate-controlled unit as the humid climate can damage them if stored in a garage or a part of your home that isn’t air-conditioned.
+Moreover, seasonal décor and clothing can sit safely in a climate-controlled unit in Auburn as the humid climate can damage them if stored in a garage or a part of your home that isn’t air-conditioned.

 3. Local and regional economy in Auburn, WA